microsoft/charticulator.com/_tutorials/tutorial8.md

         Boston weather data collected from the National Centers for Environmental Information.

-        In this tutorial, we export the monthly radial chart as a Power BI Custom visual and import it to Power BI.
+        In this tutorial, we use the result of [Tutorial 7](tutorial7.html) and export the monthly radial chart as a Power BI custom visual, which we import in Power BI.

     - section: |
         # Export a Chart Design as Power BI Custom Visual